 20243.
 From Neurons to Behavior: The Morphological and Physiological Basis of Movement.
 PQ: BIOS 20235 and first-year standing, or consent of instructor.
 This course meets requirements for the biological sciences major.
 This course examines movement systems at multiple levels of design and function-integrating neurobiology, muscle morphology and physiology, skeletal mechanics, and the interaction of organisms with the physical environment.
 These topics are examined through lectures, readings from the primary literature, and labs.
 Lectures provide basic information on each subject and examples of recently published work.
 Readings complement the lectures and cover current issues in the relevant fields.
 Labs involve exposure to methodological approaches and work on a class research project that combines data collected with several of these techniques.
 M. Hale.
 Spring.
-Not offered 2009-10.
 L.

 20244.
-The BIO 2010 University of Chicago Initiative: Biophysics and Chemical Biology.
+Seminar in Biophysics and Chemical Biology.
 PQ: BIOS 20234 and first-year standing.
-This interdisciplinary seminar course is designed to prepare students for research at the interface of physical and biological sciences.
-Papers are selected from those recently published by colleagues at the University of Chicago, allowing students to meet and interact with authors and to explore examples of approaches drawn from the physical sciences and applied as powerful tools to understand biological systems.
-Working in groups, the students master the contents of each paper.
-They then conduct critical reviews, both in class and by writing essays.
-Through lab demonstrations and visits, students are introduced to key research methods and the shared research labs that provide access to key technologies to scientists at the University of Chicago.
+This interdisciplinary freshman seminar is designed to prepare students for research at the interface of physical and biological sciences.
+The course focuses on papers recently published by colleagues at the University of Chicago that apply approaches drawn from the physical sciences to understand biological systems.
+Students meet and interact with authors, graduate students, and postdoctoral fellows who explain the scientific questions they pursue and describe their research methods.
+Working in groups, the students master the contents of each paper and offer critical reviews, both by presentation in class and writing essays.
 S. Kron.
 Spring.